KhalilGibrotha/redesigned-guacamole/docs/testing/TESTING_SETUP_GUIDE.md

 ## Overview

-This project now includes comprehensive testing and quality assurance tools for enterprise Ansible development.
-Because broken playbooks make us cry, the setup provides multiple layers of validation to ensure code quality, security, and reliability.
+This guide outlines the testing tools available for Ansible projects and how to run them locally or in CI/CD.

 ## Testing Stack